 Here’s a collection of some of the best editorial tools you can find on the web.

-Google Docs will always be on the top of my list of favorite tools for writing and collaboration.
+Google Docs will always be high on my list of favorite tools for writing and collaboration.
 Sometimes, what’s easy, free, and right in front of you, is the best thing to use.
-Google Docs, which requires nothing more than a Google account, allows you to easily create and edit a shared spreadsheet with a writer, editor, or any member on your team.
-The spreadsheet may include article titles, possible keywords, publishing dates, brief descriptions, or names of writers.
+Google Docs, which requires nothing more than a Google account, allows you to easily create and edit a shared document or spreadsheet with a writer, editor, or any member on your team.
+A spreadsheet may include article titles, possible keywords, publishing dates, brief descriptions, or names of writers, while the docs allow you to work collaboratively on a piece of writing.
 You can even chat or comment directly inside a document.
-For advanced features, you can try Google Docs for Work that cost $5 per month.

 If you’re already working on WordPress, there’s good news for you.
 All you’ll require is a plug-in to grab the editorial calendar they offer.
 This little tool has some remarkable features that will allow you to: